brianguay/guay_site/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D.
+bio: Brian Guay is a Ph.D.
 Candidate at Duke University in the Department of Political Science.
-My research explores how citizens interact with information about politics and form preferences.
-I am particularly interested in the causes and consequences of political misinformation and misperceptions.
-My work has been published, or is forthcoming, in the American Journal of Political Science, Proceedings of the National Academy of the Sciences, and Public Opinion Quarterly.
+Brian's research explores how citizens interact with information about politics.

 ############################